-- Minimise the land-take requirements so that only lands required for the proposed development are taken. - Mitigation works will not be carried on lands outside the areas encompassed by the Compulsory Purchase Order (CPO).
-However land owners who lose wells to the development will drill replacement wells in their own land if a satisfactory replacement is not available.
-Land owners may also have to build additional farm facilities (e.g. cattle retaining and testing pens) on their own land if land is severed. - Land owners will be paid for the land taken, which will allow them to replace the lost land if they wish to do so. - Land taken on a temporary basis during the construction phase will be reinstated and returned to the relevant land owners.
+- Minimise the land-take requirements so that only lands required for the proposed scheme are taken. - Mitigation works will not be carried out on lands outside the areas encompassed by the Compulsory Purchase Order (CPO).
+However land owners who lose wells as a result of the proposed scheme will drill replacement wells in their own land if a satisfactory replacement is not available.
+Land owners may also have to build additional farm facilities (e.g. cattle retaining and testing pens) on their own land if land is severed. - Land owners who lose buildings to the development will be compensated to allow them to build replacement buildings. - Land owners will be paid for the land taken, which will allow them to replace the lost land if they wish to do so. - Land taken on a temporary basis during the construction phase will be reinstated and returned to the relevant land owners.